agnanachandran/gradebook-android/README.md

 gradebook-android
 =================

-GradeBook

-Gradebook is an android project designed by students, for students.
+GradeTracker

+GradeTrackr is a collaborative effort by 4 software engineering students at the University of Waterloo.

+GradeTrackr is designed to:
+- Manage students' grades, schedules, and tasks for them
+- Calculate averages and other useful statistics automatically
+- Make students' lives easier

-The app is planned to be released in Summer 2013.
+The app is planned to be released in September 2013